Guardianship in Florida

 In a guardianship, there are two key players:

-Florida uses the term guardianship for its guardianship laws as codified in Chapter 744 of the Florida Statutes.
-However, in other states (such as California for instance which uses the term conservatorship) the terms Guardianship and Conservatorship are used as mentioned previously.
+Florida uses the term guardianship for its guardianship laws as codified in Chapter 744 of the Florida Statutes, which is Florida's main guardianship law.
+However, in other states it is either called guardianship, conservatorship (such as California) or guardianship in matters related to the person and conservatorship in matters related to the property (such as Georgia).
 The only exception is Louisiana, which uses the term interdiction for their guardianship laws and a guardian in Louisiana is called a curator.
 These terms basically mean the same thing, especially if you are reading this topic in another state such as California, Georgia or Louisiana for instance.
+Florida does have a conservatorship law pursuant to Chapter 747 of the Florida Statutes but Florida's conservatorship laws are related to persons that are missing and the criteria is set forth in Section 747.01.

 A person who has a significant interest in a person - such as a relative, for example - and is concerned about that person's welfare begins the process by first consulting with an attorney, in particular one who specializes in elder law or in wills, trusts and probate.
 Based on the consultation, the attorney recommends that a guardianship be created.

 The attorney prepares the paperwork which is prescribed by the court in order to get a guardianship created.
-At the courthouse, the paperwork consists of two petitions:
+At the courthouse, the paperwork consists of three petitions:

-Once the paperwork is filed with the court it begins a process by having the notice and a court order served on the alleged incapacitated person as well as his or her next of kin, which is done by the Sheriff or a process server, usually an attorney acting as an elisor.
+Once the paperwork is filed with the court it begins a process by having the notice and a court order served on the alleged incapacitated person as well as his or her next of kin, which is done by the court appointed attorney for the alledged incapacitated person acting as an elisor.
 The notice is the Petition to Determine Incapacity and the court order is an order by the judge that appoints an examining committee and sets a date for a hearing.
 At this point the alleged incapacitated person will either have an attorney or one will be appointed by the court to represent the alleged incapacitated person at this stage.

 Each member of the examining committee examines the alleged incapacitated person to see if there is indeed an issue which prevents the person from managing his or her own affairs.
 At the end of the examination the examining committee member summarizes his or her findings in a report which is given to the judge.
 Once the judge has reports from all three members it is reviewed and a hearing is set to make a determination regarding the capacity of the alleged incapacitated person.